Verified Labels

 Airstrike with aircraft visible

-The missile or bomb originated from an aircraft that appears in the footage.
+It is apparent from the video that the missile or bomb originated from an aircraft that appears in the footage.

 Airstrike with no visible aircraft